waseem-hamoolaila/django-po-translator/README.md

 Django package allows you to translate PO files automatically and fix all the fuzziness in your files ... with only one command

+The package will detect all your PO files and translate or fix them based on the file language ... without any interaction by you.

 # Installation